dgoffredo/dgoffredo.github.io/content/pedant-cheat-sheet.md

 rules are rules.
 When punctation would logically follow a closing quotation, "like this," the punctuation must instead go just before the closing quote.
 The justification I heard is that "it looks better."
-It's infuriating because it creates ambiguity when you end a sentence with a quote.
+It's infuriating because it can create ambiguity when you end a sentence with a quote.
 Peter read the text "Paul asked a question?"

 ### OCD
 OCD is an initialism for obsessive-compulsive disorder, and is a noun, not an